Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 ![The Oracle](/assets/wr/20240516005429_1.jpg)
 {% endfigure %}

-Turns out that this entire quest for the Oracle was a ploy for the Prophet to gather Thrall and Jaina in one place, so he could tell them what destiny holds.
+Turns out that this entire quest for the Oracle was a ploy by the Prophet to gather Thrall and Jaina in one place, so he could tell them what destiny holds.

 First of all, what?